cloudmesh-community/book/chapters/cloud/chameleon/faq-orig.md

-While the possibility that the system is being taking over by nanites should not be discounted too easily, it is always prudent to first check for the following issues:
+While the possibility that the system is being taking over by nanites should not be discounted too easily, it is always prudent to first check for the following three settings:

 -   Do you have a floating IP associated with your instance?
 By default, instances do not have publicly-accessible IP addresses assigned.
 See